 About the Project

 The Metro Line Northwest LRT is part of the City’s Transportation Master Plan vision to expand LRT service to all sectors of the City by 2040.
-Expanding the existing line will improve mobility and access to existing and new neighbourhoods in the north and northwest sections of the City, and including the City of St. Albert.
+Extending the existing line will improve mobility and access to existing and new neighbourhoods in the north and northwest sections of the city, and including the City of St. Albert.

-The expansion will contribute to reduced travel times for those using LRT, particularly as the City continues to grow and vehicle congestion continues to increase.
-It will provide Edmontonians and St. Albert residents with a sustainable, efficient and reliable mobility choice, connecting people to key destinations in the City, such as NAIT, Royal Alexandra Hospital, services and shopping areas, and the City centre, as well as getting people back to their families at the end of a long day.
+The extension will contribute to reduced travel times for those using LRT, particularly as the city continues to grow and vehicle congestion continues to increase.
+It will provide Edmontonians and St. Albert residents with a sustainable, efficient and reliable mobility choice, connecting people to key destinations in the city, such as NAIT, Royal Alexandra Hospital, services and shopping areas, and the city centre, as well as getting people back to their families at the end of a long day.